Dr. Shirley's Web Courses

 AD 628

-Mohammed captures Mecca, and writes to all the rulers of the world, explaining Islam;
+Prophet Mohammed captured Mecca, and wrote to all the rulers of the world explaining Islam

-Heraclius defeats the Persians and brings back "The Cross of Christ", perhaps the first full-fledged crusade
+Heraclius defeated the Persians and brought back "The Cross of Christ", perhaps the first full-fledged crusade

 AD 629